Azure-Samples/contoso-chat/README.md

 <br/>

 The Contoso Chat application is implemented as a _FastAPI_ application that can be deployed to a hosted endpoint in Azure Container Apps.
 The API implementation is defined in `src/api/main.py` and currently exposes 2 routes:
- - `/` - which shows the default "Hello World" message
+ - `/` - which shows the default "Hello from Contoso Root" message
- - `/api/create_request` - which is our chat AI endpoint for test prompts
+ - `/api/create_request` - which is chat AI endpoint to test prompts
+ - `/api/give_feedback` - which is a feedback endpoint to provide feedback on chat bot resposnes

+To test locally, follow these steps:

+- From VScode open the solution in dev containe
+- Set the `Run and debug` configuration to `Start Contoso API(backend) and Web(fronted)`
+- Click the `Run and debug` button to start the backend and frontend
+- Browse to `http://localhost:3000/` to access the frontend interface and test the chat bot with the UI

-To test locally, we run the FastAPI dev server, then use the Swagger endpoint at the `/docs` route to test the locally-served endpoint in the same way we tested the deployed version/
+To test the API directly, you can use the Swagger UI at `http://localhost:8000/docs` to test the API directly or use [api-test.http](./api-test.http) to send requests directly from VSCode [Rest client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

-- Change to the root folder of the repository
-- Run `fastapi dev ./src/api/main.py` - it should launch a dev server
-- Click `Open in browser` to preview the dev server page in a new tab
-    - You should see: "Hello, World" with route at `/`
-- Add `/docs` to the end of the path URL in the browser tab
-    - You should see: "FASTAPI" page with 2 routes listed
-    - Click the `POST` route then click `Try it out` to unlock inputs
-- Try a test input
-    - Enter `question` = "Tell me about the waterproof tents"
-    - Enter `customer_id` = 2
-    - Enter `chat_history` = []
-    - Click **Execute** to see results: _You should see a valid response with a list of matching tents from the product catalog with additional details_.
 1. ✅ | **Congratulations!** - You successfully tested the app locally

 </details>